 Compile evidence of the defect and causation.
-A recent study conducted by the University of Alabama-Birmingham (UAB)-with funding from The Safety Institute and the Missouri Highways and Transportation Commission-compared the ET-Plus end terminal with several other end terminals, including the ET-2000.10 The study examined eight years of data from hundreds of crashes with injuries and deaths in Missouri and Ohio involving five different models of guardrail end terminal design.
-This data was coded to show whether the crash involved a guardrail and, if so, what type of guardrail was involved, including whether the guardrail was the ET-Plus or the ET-2000.
-The study found that Trinity ET-Plus guardrails "placed motorists at a higher level of risk of both serious injury and fatality relative to its predecessor, the ET-2000."11 It also found that:
+A recent study conducted by the University of Alabama-Birmingham School of Engineering (UAB)-with funding from the Safety Institute and the Missouri Highways and Transportation Commission-compared the ET-Plus end terminal with several other end terminals, including the ET-2000.11 The study examined eight years of data from hundreds of crashes with injuries and deaths in Missouri and Ohio involving five different models of guardrail end terminal design.
+The data were coded to show whether the crash involved a guardrail and, if so, what type of guardrail was involved, including whether the guardrail was the ET-Plus or the ET-2000.
+The study found that Trinity ET-Plus guardrails "placed motorists at a higher level of risk of both serious injury and fatality relative to its predecessor, the ET-2000."12 It also found that:

-- About 75 percent of the fatal crashes involved the defective ET-Plus end terminal.12

-- The ET-Plus is 3.95 times more likely to be involved in a fatal crash than the ET-2000.13

-- The ET-Plus is 1.45 times more likely to be involved in a severe injury than the ET-2000.14
+- About 75 percent of the fatal crashes involved the defective ET-Plus end terminal.13 - The ET-Plus is 3.95 times more likely to be involved in a fatal crash than the ET-2000.14 - The ET-Plus is 1.45 times more likely to be involved in a severe injury than the ET-2000.15

-Governmental Scrutiny.
+Government scrutiny.
 The ET-Plus end terminal has been installed on highways in all 50 states.
+Before the qui tam verdict, three states-Massachusetts, As states continue to evaluate the guardrail's performance on their roads and new information is learned about Trinity's deceptive practices, more suits will follow.

-Before the qui tam verdict, three states-Massachusetts, Missouri, and Nevada-had dropped the ET-Plus from their approved highway equipment lists.
-Since the UAB study and the verdict, numerous states have taken action to stop installing the defective ET-Plus on their roadways by removing it from their qualified or approved products lists.15
+Missouri, and Nevada-had dropped the ET-Plus from their approved highway equipment lists.
+Since the UAB study and the verdict, numerous states have taken action to stop installing the defective ET-Plus on their roadways by removing it from their qualified or approved products lists.16

-In the two years leading up to the whistleblower trial, the FHWA defended the ET-Plus, despite a February 2012 email by its senior engineer, Nicholas Artimovich, saying, "there does seem to be a valid question over the field performance," after an engineer based in South Carolina raised questions about the guardrails.16 In a separate email to an outside safety expert a month later, Artimovich wrote that it was "hard to ignore the fatal results."17
+In the two years leading up to the whistleblower trial, the FHWA defended the ET-Plus, despite a February 2012 email by its senior engineer, Nicholas Artimovich, saying, "there does seem to be a valid question over the field performance," after an engineer based in South Carolina raised questions about the guardrails.17 In a separate email to an outside safety expert a month later, Artimovich wrote that it was "hard to ignore the fatal results."18

 On the eve of the qui tam trial, the FHWA instructed states to provide ET-Plus crash data.
-The day after the verdict, the agency ordered Trinity to perform crash tests on the ET-Plus.18 But the order has come under fire because the FHWA did not require that Trinity perform the lowangle, offset-impact tests the ET-Plus failed many times before.
+The day after the verdict, the agency ordered Trinity to perform crash tests on the ET-Plus.19 But the order has come under fire because the FHWA did not require that Trinity perform the low-angle, offset-impact tests the ET-Plus failed many times before.

-Safer Alternative Design.
-While this article has focused mainly on the hidden changes made by Trinity between the 5-inch ET-Plus and the 4-inch ET-Plus, many people have asked whether the 5-inch ET-Plus is the safer alternative design.
-The short answer is no. The 5-inch ET-Plus and the 4-inch ET-Plus contain several deviations from the original ET-2000, which make both ET-Plus models unreasonably dangerous and defective.
-Below are two of the defective deviations:
+Safer alternative design.
+Much of the discussion of the ET-Plus has focused on the surreptitious design change from the 5-inch ET-Plus to the 4-inch ET-Plus, so you may wonder whether the 5-inch ET-Plus is a safer alternative design.
+The short answer: no. Both versions of the ET-Plus contain several deviations from the original ET-2000, which render the ET-Plus (regardless of model) unreasonably dangerous and defective.
+For example, two of the defective conditions include: